Whop42/LinuxConvert/README.md

 ### Linux:

-- Create a vm of the latest release of EndeavourOS with the offline install
+- Create a vm of the latest release of EndeavourOS with the offline install option
-- Update the system
+- Update the system (`yay -Syyu && sudo grub-install`) <!-- delete this after the grub issue fixed -->
 - Clone this repository
+- See below running

 ### Windows/Mac:

 - Clone this repository
-- Good luck
+- See below for running

 ## Running

 ### Linux side:

-`sudo python linux_setup.py`
+`sudo python linux_setup.py` in the directory with the config folder

 ### Windows/Mac side:

-- No windows/mac side (yet)
+#### Windows:

+`python windows<release number (10,11)>_setup.py` in the directory where you want the config folder to generate

+#### Mac:

+not yet

 ---
 ## Roadmap